Sterbehilfe/TwitchTimedMessages/README.md

   cd TwitchTimedMessages/
   ./build.sh
   ```
-- You can now find an executable a JSON file in the "Build" folder.
+- You can now find an executable and a JSON file in the "Build" folder.
 - Now insert your twitch username and your OAuth token into it and define messages you would like to send.
 The interval's unit is milliseconds.
 Like the following:

   ```json